qdinhbui2/policy-notebooks/_posts/2017-03-15-notes-for-lifecycle-income.md

 I think the worthy frame here is the average joe.
 While Bill Gates or coding academy graduates may go from making very little money to alot of money, income in a bland, normal job is more graduated than that.
 Your earnings slowly accumulated.

+### The two periods of lifecycle income growth:

+1957-1967: Average lifetimes incomes grew 21.9%/ median grew 12.3%

+1967-1983: Average lifetimes incomes grew 1.5%/ median fell <1%

+Found that income has fallen.
+Why?
+Perhaps cohorts born after 1970s spend more of their working lives during the slow growth years of 2000 and the Great Recession.

 Now let's move on to women.

 ![women]({{site.baseurl}}/imgs/batchart-women.png)